geops/mobility-toolbox-js/MIGRATION-V3.md

 # Migration v3

-This version contains a lot of breaking changes.
+This version contains some breaking changes.

 The native OpenLayers and Maplibre APIs are now used to add/remove layers and controls.
 This makes the library more flexible and easier to use.